 1. Look at the care label.
 Most bathroom rugs are machine-washable, but it’s a good idea to see if yours has special laundering instructions such as heat-free drying.

 4. Use the right products.
-While it’s tempting to bleach white bathroom rugs, it’s not a good idea.
-Over time, bleach can break down the rubber backing and ruin your rugs.
-Vinegar is also another no-no since its acidic nature will corrode the rubber backing.
-Instead, treat stains by adding oxygenated bleach along with your regular laundry detergent.
-Also add 1/2 cup borax to disinfect and kill both mold and mildew spores.
+Don’t use bleach, which can break down the rubber backing and ruin them.
+Vinegar is also another no-no since its acidic nature will destroy the rubber backing.

 6. Air dry when possible.
 If you can, it’s best to air dry your rugs to preserve their rubber backing and adhesives.
 Drying them in the sun helps sanitize them, too.
-When that’s not possible, run them in the dryer for the shortest amount of time possible — usually around 20 minutes — and remove them immediately.
+When that’s not possible, run them in the dryer just until they’re thoroughly dry — usually around 20 minutes — and remove them immediately.

 7. Treat them properly.
-Bath rugs that get wet frequently, like those placed in front of a shower or tub, can easily develop mold and odors.
-Make a habit of picking these rugs up after bathing and hanging them on the side of the tub or over a towel rack, so they have a chance to dry out.
+Bath rugs that get wet frequently, like those placed in front of a shower or tub, can quickly develop mold and odors.
+Make a habit of picking these rugs up after bathing and hanging them on the side of the bathtub or over a towel rack, so they have a chance to dry out.